David Jordan – Bonds, Mayfair Beef Sirloin Steak, black pepper, hispi cabbage parcel, sweet onion

 Creamed Peppered Potatoes

-2. Meanwhile, reduce cream and butter together with lots of freshly ground black pepper.
+2. Meanwhile, reduce the cream and butter together with lots of freshly ground black pepper.
 This is to add to the potatoes for mashing.

 Steamed Hispi Cabbage Parcel